Lorem Ipsum dolor sit amet

 Scope of the School

 The proposed school will focus on advanced microscopy and spectroscopy techniques, in particular on Brillouin spectroscopy and its applications in studying the mechanical properties of cells and tissues.
+This multidisciplinary summer school is open to participants from diverse research backgrounds and all career stages—including PhD students, postdoctoral researchers, and early-career scientists—offering a dynamic environment for cross-disciplinary learning and collaboration.

 The program will provide an immersive learning experience, fostering a multidisciplinary environment for students and early-career researchers from physics, engineering, biology, and medicine.